 The European Grand Tour could take anywhere from several months to years.
 Yes, years.
 That means you had to be able to have enough wherewithal for covering lodgings, transportation and extra-curricular activities for you and your companion.
 While it was supposed to be a learning experience, unsurprisingly, it often resembled a life of debauchery.
-These young men were more interested in drinking, gambling and amorous liaisons than they were in sketching ruins and journaling about their experience.
+These young men were more interested in drinking, gambling and amorous liaisons than in sketching ruins and journaling about their experiences.

 What exactly happened during the Grand Tour of Europe?

 The whole purpose of the Tour was to further one’s education.
-These young men would have received the best education available to them in school, including philosophy, literature, art, architecture and languages.
+These young men would have received the best education available in school, including philosophy, literature, art, architecture and languages.
 The tour was like a rite of passage deemed necessary for these young men before taking on their role in society and politics.

 Travel to the continent was meant to broaden their horizons, provide some social polish, and make important connections.
-They would often travel with letters of reference that secured their audience with many influential people, including the French and Italian royalty, and British diplomats stationed abroad.
+They would often travel with letters of reference that secured their audience with many influential people, including the French and Italian royalty and British diplomats stationed abroad.